zer2/fantasy-basketball-optimizer/about/turnovers.md

   - Performing average in turnovers leads to an average placement of between second and third place (drafter A finished first, drafter D finished fourth)
   - Performing badly in turnovers leads to an average of second place (drafter B finished second)

 However, this backwards-causality approach is not logical because the appearance of causality is an illusion.
 Performing badly in turnovers didn't help the drafters succeed- their players getting more minutes per game did, and that harmed their performance in turnovers.
 In fact, when accounting for minutes per game, the opposite effect is uncovered.
-Drafter A did better than drafter B and drafter C did better than drafter D.
+Drafter A did better than drafter B and drafter C did better than drafter D

 ## 2. The second argument: Winners won't win turnovers anyway